The Hurricane (1999 film): Premiere

 The Hurricane premiered on September 17, 1999, at the Toronto International Film Festival.
 It also was featured at the Berlin International Film Festival on February 17, 2000.

 Two weeks prior to its opening in North America, a premiere for The Hurricane was held at the Mann Village Theater in Los Angeles.
 Many of the depicted people were in attendance.
 When asked about being portrayed by Denzel Washington, Rubin Carter replied that “I didn’t know I was that good-looking."
 The film was praised by Lesra Martin, who described it as "a stupendous depiction of accurate events", and John Artis, Carter's friend who was convicted with him, said he “was in awe to see what unfolded and not have to feel the pressure I felt at the time.”
 An objection was held by H. Lee Sarokin, the federal judge who freed Carter, saying that unlike his portrayal by Rod Steiger “I’m a lower-key guy.”

 Box office

 The film opened in North American limited release on December 29, 1999.
 The first week's gross was $384,640 (11 screens) and the total receipts for the run were $50,668,906.
 In its widest release the film was featured in 2,148 theaters.
-It closed the week of April 14, 2000.
+It closed on the week of April 14, 2000.
 The motion picture was in circulation sixteen weeks.